Bayern Munich fans back decision to postpone EuroLeague game vs. CSKA Moscow | DW | 24.02.2022

 "It's very difficult, usually sports should remain neutral," Zirngibl told DW.
 "But this is a very unique situation.
 Many people are very scared at the moment and this is not the right time to put our attention to sports when there are more important things."

+Former Bundesliga player Pesic emphasized that Bayern's opponents did not play a role in the decision.

-Zirngibl said members of the fan club were unanimously behind the decision to postpone the match, with some of them even threatening to boycott future competitions if Bayern had played the game.
+Bayern fans were united on the ruling, with Zirngibl saying members of the fan club were unanimously behind the decision to postpone the match.
+Some even threatened to boycott future competitions had Bayern played the game.

 Earlier in the day, German broadcaster "Magenta TV" announced they wouldn’t broadcast the game, with the channel’s Senior Vice President Michael Schuld asking fans for understanding on "a sad day for Europe."